By: Team T09-1 Since: Feb 2019 Licence: MIT

 requirement_move name/Computing Foundation code/CS1231 code/CS2100

-to the degree requirement categoryComputing Foundation
+Moves module codesCS1231andCS2100to the degree requirement categoryComputing Foundation.

 4.3.4.
 Listing all requirement categories : requirement_list